 WashPod units can now be installed either inside the home or externally.

-WashPod’s new, modular, fully compliant design allows for both an internal or external set up with four models for total flexibility.
-The full size WashPod internal measurements of both models are 3.2m long x 2.0 wide and 2.2 high with a 1.02m ramp.
+WashPod’s new, modular, fully compliant* design allows for both an internal or external set up with five models for total flexibility.
+The full size WashPod internal measurements of both models are 3.5m long x 2.5 wide and 2.2 high with a 1.02m ramp.
 The external WashPod unit is made of a highly insulated, waterproof outer case which can, if required, be clad in a material of your choice.
 All that is needed to connect the unit is a cold water supply (external tap) and a 2 x 13amp domestic, electrical sockets.
-The external unit’s dimensions are approximately 3.6m long x 2.7m wide x 2.6m high and, in many cases, these are connected via a temporary lobby to the main house.
+The external unit’s dimensions are approximately 4.25 long x 3.55m wide x 2.6m high and, in many cases, these are connected via a temporary lobby to the main house.
 This can either be a simple, covered walkway or a fully insulated and watertight lobby which can be constructed directly by us or by your own contractor.
 Alternatively a 1.02m long ramp is used.

 External units are fitted with an internal hot water tank and a pressurised shower unit.
 There is electric underfloor heating together with a heated towel rail to ensure that the WashPod unit can be maintained at a minimum temperature of 25°C if required.
 Internal units can either be connected to the existing hot and cold water supplies or supplied with standalone heating and hot water as per the external unit.
 A commercial grade Saniflow unit ensures that all water from the both the shower and the WC can be pumped via a 40mm diameter, flexible pipe to a waste pipe up to 40m away.

-There are two smaller models that provide an added level of versatility where maximum accessibility is not needed.
-The Mini and Micro can be accommodated in tighter spaces and will suit many requirements.
-Please see the WashPod Fact Sheet for more information.
+There are three smaller models that provide an added level of versatility where maximum accessibility is not needed.
+The Mini, Micro and new Compact models can be accommodated in tighter spaces and will suit many requirements.
+Please see the individual drawings for each WashPod model for more information.

 This compares favourably to many times this cost for a care home.